GnisterDev/JavaFX-Calendar/docs/release3/README.md

   </tr>
 </table>

+### Comments

+The **Sequence diagram** shows the interactions between various components in the program; here the event of adding an event to the calendar. _Note_ that in the digram the process of getting all the info about the event is simplified into "_Event Info Area_" and "_Get info about event_".
+This is because the `calendarController` takes info from eight differnt input fields, and showing them all in the diagram made it clunky and harder to read.
+This was therefor simplified.

+The **Class diagram** shows how the diffenet classes responisble for the saved info about the callendar application intract with eachother.
+Note that the diagram shos how the data is beeing stored on the serverside of the applicattion, and therefor uses `RestUser` and `RestCalendar` instead of just `User` and `Calendar`.

+The **Package diagram** illustrates the structure and dependencies within the application, specifically organizing the system into distinct packages that represent core functionalities and modules.
+It has been devided into packages for:

+-   `ui` - The code responsible for the frontend.
+-   `restAPI` - The code responible for the backend.
+-   `core` - The code responisble for talking between the two other packages.

 ## Final functions for application

 For release 3 we decide not to change the framework instead we added alot of extra features as seen below.